3 Critical Digital Wellness Habits for College Freshmen

 Turn off (or batch) all non essential notifications on phones and laptops- including email

-Put your phone on silent mode
+Put your phone on Silent Mode

-Set daily time limits for your most distracting apps
+Set daily time limits for your most distracting apps - even if they don’t stop you, they at least make you pause and consider for a moment.

 During class or while doing homework use a distraction blocking extension like Freedom or Self Control